Leah9/ci_milestone_3/README.md

 Manual testing will be carried out during development and after the major functions are completed.

+Bugs will be added as they are found.

+## Bugs

+* User registration requires restrictions and validation on user input
+* No notification if registration is successful or not
+* Requires minimal bot protection

 # Validation
 ## HTTP valid